Fabian2611/lift/README.md

 machine, so that you don't have to keep any ports permanently open.
 Neither bore nor any other server will ever have a copy of your data.

-Only the sender needs to install `lift` - it will look like any normal URL to the receiver.
+Only the sender needs to install `lift` - the receiver can access it from a normal URL, directly in their web browser.

 ## Showcase